turingcompl33t/windows-internals/Threads/Synchronization.md

 - `AcquiredSRWLockExclusive()`
 - `ReleaseSRWLockExclusive()`

+### NT6 Condition Variables

+Windows NT6 also added support for another useful synchronization object: the condition variable.
+Like `CRITICAL_SECTION` objects, condition variables (typed as `CONDITION_VARIABLE`) are user objects rather than kernel objects, implying that they present the same performance benefits over kernel synchronization objects like mutexes and events (which, as it happens, are typically combined to implement the "condition variable model").

+Condition variables may be utilized with either critical sections or slim reader/writer locks as the underlying mutual exclusion primitive.

+The API for working with Windows condition variables is as follows:

+- `InitializeConditionVariable()`
+- `SleepConditionVariableCS()`
+- `SleepConditionVariableSRW()`
+- `WakeConditionVariable()`
+- `WakeAllConditionVariable()`

 ### Managing Thread Contention

 On larger systems in which a large number of threads may be created to service asynchronous tasks, enforcing mutual exclusion may become prohibitively expensive as the large number of threads impose an intolerable level of contention on the mutual exclusion primitive (e.g. mutex).
 There are various ways of managing such situations in mulithreaded environments to improve performance.